 Trucking companies and their insurers have teams of lawyers standing by, ready to fight your claim so they can deny liability or reduce the amount they pay out.

-Our experienced truck accident attorneys in Denver can thoroughly investigate the accident to identify all responsible parties.
+Our experienced truck collision lawyers in Denver can thoroughly investigate the accident to identify all responsible parties.
 We may work with accident reconstruction and other experts to show how the crash occurred and who is liable.
 We can obtain and preserve evidence, assess the full extent of your losses, and fight for the compensation you deserve, in or out of court.

 The Federal Motor Carrier Safety Administration is the agency responsible for regulating the trucking industry.
 FMCSA reports that in 2017: